 15. "No one else was injured in the accident."

 It is not uncommon for one person in a vehicle to be injured while their passengers are not.
 There are several scientific and medical explanations as to why this could be true.
 First, the specific point and velocity of impact will be a large factor regarding who is injured and who is not.
-Secondly, safety features of the vehicle itself will affect injury (airbag deployment, seatbelt use, extent of crush).
-Lastly, the age and health of the passenger has a lot to do with injury.
+Secondly, the safety features of the vehicle itself will affect injury (airbag deployment, seatbelt use, extent of crush).
+Lastly, the age and health of the passenger have a lot to do with injury.

 16. "Your name is not listed on the police report."